 Craft Weekend

-The Folk Art Guilds’ Craft Weekend is held annually in August.
-Course offerings range from traditional crafts to new media technology.
+Craft Weekend Course offerings range in traditional crafts, explorations of new ways of seeing and engaging your creative potential.
 Taking place in the lush and beautiful Finger Lakes region, Craft Weekend is an opportunity for students at all levels to explore and learn something new.
 Dive deeper with the support of knowledgeable instructors and fellow students and experience an unforgettable Summer event at the Folk Art Guild.
-Subscribe to our newsletter below to be notified of 2025 courses and registration.
+Registration for the 2025 Craft Weekend will be open March 1.

 Come explore all aspects of clay in the first craft studio established at the Guild.
 We will begin with exercises that breakdown barriers and open up the creative possibilities of pottery.
 Then students will have the opportunity to throw on the wheel, sculpt, hand-build, and more, under the guidance of experienced potters.
 We will also explore early firing techniques, so that you can witness and take part in the creation of a pot from start to finish.
 A great class for beginners and seasoned potters alike.